 - Oregon Department of Transportation (ODOT)

-- Traffic
+- o Traffic

 - Transportation Planning

 - Metro

 - Oregon Department of Land Conservation and Development (DLCD)

 - Clackamas County

-- o Traffic
+- Traffic

-- o Transportation Planning
+- Transportation Planning

 - TriMet

 - City of Oregon City

 - Planning

 - Economic Development

 - Engineering

 - Traffic Consultant

-The City also hosted an open house in December 2017.
-A project webpage was available throughout the process to share project materials.
+The City shared information on a project webpage throughout the project, presented the project to the Citizen Involvement Committee, Development Stakeholder Group, Transportation Advisory Committee, and hosted an open house in December 2017.
 This application was noticed through mailings to all property owners in the city limits and UGB limits and was noticed in the newspaper.
 Neighborhood meetings were held as required.